neptunia/kc-discord-relayer/README.md

 * HQ level
 * Idle/Active indicator
 * Kancolle icon (very important!)
-* its actually useless tho and hard to use
+* its actually useless tho and hard to set up
+	- although once its set up its pretty easy to use just `npm run start`

 ## Usage/Installation